eos7l/a4-creativecoding/README.md

 - Linked views on hover, also there is a caption being live-updated based on hovering.
 - Documentation tab can be triggered to be reopened.
 - A third visualization that allows zooming in, thanks to brushing.
 - A reset button to zoom out from the third visualization.
+- A zoom in AND zoom out for the bubble chart using mouse scroll wheels.
 (PS: I confirmed with Noelle that zoom in and zoom out count as 2 separate control parameters)
--

 ### Linter: